 Hotels and accommodation: From hosted to major hotel developments .

 Central and local government and local authorities are laying the foundation for this by investing in the region.
 More than $19 million will see upgrades to hiking tracks and facilities in the national park that surround Taranaki Maunga, to enhance the more than 200km trail network and establish The Taranaki Crossing.
-This will introduce an iconic multi-day 41km Maunga ki te Moana – mountain to sea – walking experience, increasing both domestic and international (when borders reopen) visitor numbers.
+This will introduce an iconic multi-day 41km Maunga ki te Moana – mountain to sea – walking experience, increasing both domestic and international visitor numbers.

 Arts TPAP